lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), type "Dev Containers: Reopen in Container," and select the option.
 Wait for the container to set up (this may take a few minutes).

-!!! warning
-    Make sure Docker is running before reopening the project in a dev container.
-With Docker running, the container won't initialize.
+> **WARNING:** Make sure Docker is running before reopening the project in a dev container.
+Without Docker running, the container won't initialize.

 ## Part 3: Getting Started with Go